njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image5.PNG)

-Once the image has been downloaded, run the below command to check find how where is the image located.
+Once the image has been downloaded, run the below command to check find where is the image located.

 $ docker images